Small Business Tax Deductions for 2020

 10. Advertising and Promotion

 The cost of advertising is entirely deductible.
-This includes hiring a company to design a logo, the cost of printing business cards and brochures, paying for media ad space, launching a new website, social media marketing, and sponsoring events.
+This also includes hiring a company to design a logo, the cost of printing business cards and brochures, paying for media ad space, launching a new website, social media marketing, and sponsoring events.

 11. Professional Service Fees

 Do you use professional services like legal, bookkeeping, etc., to run your business?
 If so, these are deductible expenses.
-And if you perhaps use software for a bookkeeping program at your business, the software, too, qualifies as a deduction.
+And if you perhaps use software for a bookkeeping program at your business, the software, too, qualifies as a small business tax deduction.
 However, if you’re still struggling to figure out whether a professional service qualifies, the IRS’s website provides helpful guidelines.

 12. Salaries and Benefits